lando/lando/docs/recipes/pantheon.md

 > #### Warning::Tools are dependent on framework
 >
-> Lando will load up tools that are appropriate to the framework you specified in the recipe config section of your `.lando.yml` eg `wp-cli` will be available for WordPress sites and Drush will be available for Drupal sites.
+> Lando will load up tools that are appropriate to the framework you specified in the recipe config section of your `.lando.yml`. eg. `wp-cli` will be available for WordPress sites and Drush will be available for Drupal sites.

 ```bash
 # GEt to my app